taylor-e-s/GPAcalculator/README.md

 # GPAcalculator
-made to calculate weighed GPA for Penn Manor students
+This program was made to calculate weighed GPA for Penn Manor students.